Door locks come in numerous designs, shapes and sizes. The features of each lock also differ depending on the need for

 Switching to the igloohome Smart Lock

-Now that we have briefly introduced the most common types of main door locks, we take a look at our igloohome Smart Deadbolt 02 and our newest addition, the igloohome Smart Mortise to show you how you can make the switch from your existing lock to our smart locks. and how you can make the switch from your existing lock to our smart lock.
+Now that we have briefly introduced the most common types of main door locks, we take a look at our igloohome Deadbolt range and our igloohome Mortise Range to show you how you can make the switch from your existing lock to our smart locks. and how you can make the switch from your existing lock to our smart lock.

-The igloohome deadbolt comes without a handle, which makes it a great add-on if you already have an existing handle.
-The bolt tongue protrudes or retracts when the lock is locked or unlocked.
-It requires 2 holes to be cut into the door.
-The is similar to that of the deadbolt mentioned above - bored cylindrical mounting.
-The igloohome Smart Mortise is our premium Smart Lock which comes with a handle, and will replace the current lock and handle of your door (for most cases).
+The igloohome Mortise range is our premium Smart Lock which comes with a handle, and will replace the current lock and handle of your door (for most cases).
 It works the same as the standard mortise as shown in the previous section and comes with a sprung latch to keep the door closed, and is locked with a bolt at the bottom.
-Our Smart Mortise also requires 2 holes to be cut into the door.
+Both our Mortises also requires 2 holes to be cut into the door.

 Making The Switch to igloohome